ShivrajGore/SlackExport/README.md

   --channels C01ABCD1234 C01EFGH5678
 ```

-Omit `--start`/`--end` for incremental runs that use the timestamp stored in Firestore.
-Only on successful incremental runs does the script update `/state/last_run`.
+Omit `--start`/`--end` for incremental runs that use the timestamp stored in `.data/state.json`.
+Only on successful incremental runs does the script update that timestamp.

 ### Streamlit Dashboard